dotnet/designs/accepted/2021/experimental-package-shading/experimental-package-shading.md

 * **Package consumers may be averse to installing or updating** a reference to a package if it depends on another package used in their app, as unification may change the version of that package and cause problems elsewhere in their app.
 * **Package consumers may not be able to install or update** a reference to a package if it depends on a package that their project already depends on but the versions are different and cannot be unified.
-* **They may appear to be bugs in the package itself** if unification causes one of the package's dependencies to have a different version than it specified and it is not compatible with that version.
+* **Unification issues may appear to be bugs in the package itself** if unification causes one of the package's dependencies to have a different version than it specified and it is not compatible with that version.

 Some package authors go out of their way to avoid dependencies so that they will not cause unification problems for their consumers.

 ## Shading

 Shading makes a dependency immune to unification problems by giving it a new identity so it is not unified with any other dependency.
-When a dependency is shaded, the dependency and its assets are renamed so that it does not conflict with any other copies of that dependency that are directly or transitively references by the referencing project.
+When a dependency is shaded, the dependency and its assets are renamed so that it does not conflict with any other copies of that dependency that are directly or transitively referenced by the referencing project.

 To demonstrate how shading works, we will start with our example from earlier.
 We have a project that depends directly on package `Foo v2.0` and transitively on `Foo v1.0` via a direct reference to package `Bar`.